Democratic Sen. Jacky Rosen of Nevada running for reelection

 No Republican challengers have yet announced plans to take on Rosen.
 She ended 2022 with $4.4 million cash on hand in her campaign accounts, according to Federal Election Commission reports.

-The November 2024 will come two years after Rosen’s colleague from Nevada, Democratic Sen. Catherine Cortez Masto, eked out a reelection victory over Republican Adam Laxalt, even though the GOP managed to flip the governor’s mansion in the state.
+The November 2024 election will come two years after Rosen’s colleague from Nevada, Democratic Sen. Catherine Cortez Masto, eked out a reelection victory over Republican Adam Laxalt, even though the GOP managed to flip the governor’s mansion in the state.

 Rosen, 65, was a first-term congresswoman from a Las Vegas-area district when she defeated GOP incumbent Sen. Dean Heller in 2018.
 Before that, she was president of a prominent Jewish synagogue in the Las Vegas suburb of Henderson.